Current Management Committee 2018-2019

 The objects of the Charity are as stated in the Memorandum of Association: “for the public benefit to provide and maintain a village hall and playing field for the use of the inhabitants of the Parishes of Wanstrow and Cloford without distinction of political or religious opinions including use for meetings, lectures and classes, and for other forms of recreation and leisure time occupation, with the object of improving the conditions of life for the inhabitants.”

 Both the original charity and the new charity are now united under a single charity number, although they still exist as separate entities.
-The Trustees meet once a month, usually on the third Monday.
+The Trustees meet every two months.

 Any resident in the parish of Wanstrow and Cloford can apply to become a Member of the new charity by completing our application form.
 Applicant Members must guarantee to pay £1, should the charity become insolvent.
 The forms should be signed and returned to the secretary at the registered address.